realadvisor/rifm/README.md

 # RIFM - React Input Format & Mask

-Is a tiny (≈ 800b) component to transform any input component into formatted or masked input.
+Is a tiny (≈ 800b) component (and hook) to transform any input component into formatted or masked input.

 [Demo](https://realadvisor.github.io/rifm)